pouriamoosavi/file_manager/README.md

 Run the project with `npm run start`

 ## TODO
-- Button to download hole folder.
+- Button to download whole folder.
 - Upload files and folders
 - Favorite folders and show them in left panel
 - Download multiple files
 - Delete and move files
+- Sort files based on different things